BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - Woodland Creature

-**ACTIVE/PASSIVE RULES**
+- **Swift Parry** `ACTIVE`

-- **Swift Parry** `ACTIVE` - Rumil may force one enemy model involved in the same Combat as him to re-roll one D6 in their Duel roll.
+Rumil may force one enemy model involved in the same Combat as him to re-roll one D6 in their Duel roll.
 This must be done before all other re-rolls, and before any Might points are spent.

 </div>